provena/provena/registry-api/README.md

 This was achieved through the dynamic generation of subroutes based on:

 -   a set of required Pydantic models for each subtype
--   configuration of subtype routes based on desired behavioural overrides
+-   configuration of subtype routes based on desired behavioural overrides.

-These models are defined in the repo's `SharedInterfaces` python package and are configured in the `RegistrySharedFunctionality` python package and the `main.py` file in this folder.
+These models are defined in the repo's `ProvenaInterfaces` python package and are configured in the `ProvenaSharedFunctionality.Registry` python package and the `main.py` file in this folder.

 The core of the Registry API is the `item_type_route_generator.py` in `helpers`.
 This file handles the creation of the routes based on the route config and other options.